Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the general approach of the courts in your jurisdiction to cooperating with foreign courts in managing cross-border insolvencies?

-The Maltese courts will adopt a cooperative attitude in this respect.
+The Maltese courts typically display a cooperative attitude in this respect.